OWASP/www-project-top-10-for-large-language-model-applications/0_5_vulns/AdsDawson_Overreliance_LLM_Gen_Content.md

 **Author Commentary (Optional):**

-LLM hallucination is an expected outcome, but we must tune, test and continuously monitor LLM output's through benchmarking and other means to increase safety and accuracy of the models generative prompts.
-Furthermore, user's must be educated prior to using LLM's to encourage an "assess before verify", first behavior
+LLM hallucination are an expected outcome.
+But, we must test, continuously monitor LLM output's through benchmarking and other means to tune in aid to increase safety and accuracy of the models generative prompts.
+Furthermore, user's must be educated prior to using LLM's to encourage an "assess before verify", first behavior.